Yvand/LDAPCP/Troubleshoot-LDAPCP.md

 # Troubleshoot LDAPCP

-If LDAPCP doesn't work as expected, here are some steps that can be used for troubleshooting.
+If LDAPCP doesn't work as expected, here are some troubleshooting tips.

 ## Check SharePoint logs